Podcast: Play in new window | Download | Embed

-I want to invite any listeners planning to apply to medical school this summer to our next med webinar, The 5 Part Framework for a Successful Medical School Application, which I will present on Wednesday March 15 at 5 PM PT/ 8 PM ET.
+I want to invite any listeners planning to apply to medical school this summer to check out our med webinar, The 5 Part Framework for a Successful Medical School Application.
 In the webinar I break down the complex med school application process into 5 essential goals that you must achieve if you are to be successful and start medical school in 2018.
-The webinar is free, but you do need to reserve your seat.

 Our guest today can provide her own advice based her experience applying to and getting into medical school.
 She graduated from Arizona State in 2011.
 Later, she completed postbac studies at both Salt Lake Community College and UW in Seattle.
 Today Natalie Wall, of the Natalie Shoots People blog, is an M1 at the University of Utah School of Medicine.
 Welcome, Natalie!